 Thrusters of all kinds are an effective alternative to battle ropes.
 The barbell thruster is an especially good exercise to have in your arsenal, though.

-Remember these cues when doing barbell thrusters to stay safe and make sure you’re performing them correctly:
+Remember to follow the below six steps when doing barbell thrusters to stay safe and make sure you’re performing them correctly:

 - Start by holding the barbell in a front racked position so that it’s resting on your chest